PNM Employee Safety - pnmprod

 PNM Employee Safety

-Occasionally, PNM employees or authorized contractors need to come to your home to perform work on poles, power lines, transformers, meters, or perform some other service.
+Occasionally, PNM employees or authorized contractors need to come to your home to read your meter, perform work on poles, power lines, transformers, meters, or perform some other service.
 In some situations, work may also need to be done late at night.
 Please remember the following safety tips to protect yourself and our employees.

 - If you ever question whether the person is a legitimate representative of PNM, contact us at 888-DIAL-PNM to verify their identity and reason for the visit.

 - PNM employees always wear clothing marked with the PNM logo, along with brightly colored safety gear, when the job calls for it.
 They should have an ID badge with them at all times.
 Feel free to ask them for identification.

 - In some instances, authorized contractors may be working in your area on behalf of PNM.
 If they do not have an official identification card, ask for their name and the reason for their visit, and you may contact PNM to verify the information.
 Contractors also typically drive around in clearly marked vehicles for the company they are with.

 - Even the nicest dogs can be aggressive when a stranger comes onto its owner's property.
 Please enclose your dog away from the backyard area on meter read days, or when work is scheduled on your property.

 - Besides dog spray, meter readers carry a dog barrier to keep dogs at bay.
 Holstered, it looks like an umbrella, but it's much more.
 When opened, the barrier creates a visual distraction that helps the meter reader get out of harm's way.
 It is a safe and effective way to keep a dog at a distance.
 Here's how to identify your meter read date.